allistairpoon/fpl-dashboard/README.md

 + Easy to add more mui components  to the grid.

++ Backend node server to proxy the requests to the FPL API.

 <img width="1512" height="1173" alt="Screenshot 2025-11-19 at 13 23 27" src="https://github.com/user-attachments/assets/d2cbf10d-9ad2-42ed-a158-213a08faa52c" />

 ### Acknowledgement